-- Begin Clear Liquid Diet (clear liquids include things you can see through). - o Examples of a clear liquid diet include: water, up to one cup of black coffee or tea (no milk or cream) each day, clear broth or bouillon, Gatorade, Pedialyte or Powerade, carbonated and non-carbonated soft drinks (Sprite, 7-Up, Gingerale), strained fruit juices without pulp (apple, white grape, white cranberry), Jell-O and popsicles. - o The following are not allowed on a clear liquid diet: red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp and chewing tobacco. - At noon: Take 2 Bisacodyl (Dulcolax®) tablets OR 2 15mg Ex-Lax chocolate squares - Between 4-6pm: Drink Miralax Gatorade preparation
+- Begin clear liquid diet (clear liquids include things you can see through). - Examples of a clear liquid diet include: Water, up to one cup of black coffee or tea (no milk or cream) each day, clear broth or bouillon, Gatorade, Pedialyte or Powerade, carbonated and non-carbonated soft drinks (Sprite, 7-Up, Gingerale), strained fruit juices without pulp (apple, white grape, white cranberry), Jell-O and popsicles. - o The following are not allowed on a clear liquid diet: red liquids, dairy products, protein shakes, cream broths, juice with pulp and chewing tobacco.

-Mix 1 bottle of Miralax® with 64 oz. of Gatorade® in a large pitcher.
+To meet energy needs, please include liquids that both contain sugar as well as those without.
+If your child is a diabetic, consult your physician for a diabetic meal plan.

-Drink 1 - 8 oz. glass of the Miralax®/Gatorade® solution.
+- At noon: Take 2 Bisacodyl (Dulcolax[®]) tablets OR 2 15mg Ex-Lax chocolate squares - Between 4-6pm: Drink Miralax Gatorade preparation

+Mix half of the bottle of Miralax[®] with 32 oz. of Gatorade[®] in a large pitcher.
+Drink 1 - 8 oz. glass of the Miralax[®]/Gatorade[®] solution.
 Continue drinking 1 - 8 oz. glass every 15 minutes thereafter until the mixture is gone.